-Mount Sunapee will be prepared to host approximately 272,000 skier visits during the 2016-2017 ski season.
-We have averaged 250,000 skier visits over the past ten years.
-Skier visits this past winter were 179,000, which is well below our 5-year average, due to the El Nino jet stream pattern that brought mild temperatures and low snowfall to New England.
+Mount Sunapee will be prepared to host approximately 250,000 skier visits during the 2018-2019 ski season.
+We have averaged 250,000 winter skier visits over the past ten years.
+Skier visits last winter totaled 186,000 which is well below our 10-year average.
+Adverse winter weather on key holiday weekends and competition reduced skier visits last year.